ncontrerasortiz/Guazuma_Bioinformatics/code/Readme.md

 - CropDiversityHPC: code and connection to this cluster
 - TobyG1: code and connection to this cluster
-- Cheat_sheets: code and shortcuts that I can forget (Jupyter, markdown, GitHub)
+- Cheat_sheets: code and shortcuts that I can forget (Jupyter, markdown, GitHub, general bash)